fedhere/PUI2017_fb55/HW2_fb55/README.md

 2. Check that an environmental variable DFDATA exists and that it points to the data facility location /gws/open/NYCOpenData/nycopendata/data/.
 3. Use pandas to read in the CSV file from the DF into a pandas dataframe.
 The CSV file must have at least 2 numerical value columns.
 4. Display the top few rows of the DF in your notebook.
 This table __must be rendered__.
-5. Remove all but 2 _numerical values_ columns of your choice (you can use the drop method of the dataframe, like we did in the class examples.)
+5. Remove all but 2 _numerical values_ columns of your choice (you can use the drop method of the dataframe, like in the [lab example](https://github.com/fedhere/PUI2017_fb55/blob/master/Lab2_fb55/FormattingTables.ipynb).)
 6. Display the reducted dataframe.
 This table __must be rendered__.
 7. Plot the columns one against the other in a scatter plot using the datafraome plot method, as we did in class (usual rules for plotting apply, see [Grading Guidelines](https://github.com/fedhere/PUI2016_fb55/blob/master/README.md) and the [instruction notebooks for HW1 Extra Credit](https://github.com/fedhere/PUI2016_fb55/blob/master/HW1_fb55/HW1_3_fb55.ipynb), part 3, for more detailed hints on how to display your rendered plots, and the [Lab2](https://github.com/fedhere/PUI2016_fb55/blob/master/Lab2_fb55) and [Class notebooks](http://github.com/fedhere/UInotebooks/blob/master/dataWrangling) examples on how to use the dataframe plot modules.
 The plot __must be rendered__.